mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     <img src="./images/media/LibDashRClickMenuView.jpg" width="300"/>

-    The report displays in a new pane.
+    The report displays in a new pane in VS Code.

 7. View the test results in the **Failsafe Report**.